nicolasdao/userin/README.md

 		username: 'valid@example.com', // Valid username in your own stub data.
 		password: '123456' // Valid password in your own stub data.
 	},
-}
+	newUserPassword: 'd32def32feq' // Add the password that will be used to test new users }

 testSuite.testLoginSignup(YourStrategyClass, config, stub, options)